jowj/pynit/README.md

 - [ ] Figure out how to post an item to my feed as private
 - [ ] Enable a conditional; NSFW items get posted as private, regular items as public.
 - [ ] Iterate through a list.

+### IF WE RECEIVE OVER 5 MILLION DOLLARS I WILL:
+- [ ] figure out how the fuck to compare urls/titles against already existing entries in pinboard
+  - and obviously don't add dupes
+- [ ] figure out how to pull in RES saved items; that'll be weird slash impossible maybe

+## Information about reddit (i'm so sorry)
+So, there are multiple kinds of reddit posts, and each kind of reddit post seems to have distinct names for the same things, which is REALLY fucking annoying.
+Its extra frustrating because there's not just a quick lookup for this, you have to just dig through Too Much json.

+If you're using PRAW, a reddit /post/ has an attribute called `.is_self` that's boolean.
+If its true, its a text only post, if its false then its a link post.

+Reddit comments do not have this attribute.
+They DO have an attribute called `.is_root`, which i use to differentiate themm.